DeeEmm/BME680/.github/README.md

 ## Issues

-Please report all issues to
+Please report all issues to bugtracker